PlatonAbramov/CodeCompanion/replit.md

 **Important**: To ensure user accounts work across all deployments:

-1. **Development and Production Use Different Databases**: Development and production environments connect to separate PostgreSQL databases hosted on Neon.
-User account changes must be made in both environments separately.
+1. **Development and Production Use Same Database**: Both environments connect to the same PostgreSQL database hosted on Neon, ensuring data persistence and feature consistency across deployments.

 2. **Schema Synchronization**: When making database schema changes:
    - Run `npm run db:push` locally to apply schema changes
    - All schema changes are immediately reflected in production since both use the same database
    - User accounts, projects, and all data remain accessible after deployment
+   - Modern features like implementation sheets, contractor management, and tools are available in both environments

 3. **Authentication Persistence**:
    - User accounts created in development are immediately available in production